jasmin-lang/jasmin/compiler/README.md

 GNU Library General Public License version 2.1, with the special exception on linking described in file [`src/LICENSE.puf`](src/LICENSE.puf).

+The files `src/UnionFindBasic.ml`, and `src/UnionFindBasic.mli` are distributed under the terms of the GNU Library General Public License version 2, with the special exception on linking described in file [`src/LICENSE.ufb`](src/LICENSE.ufb).

 The contents of the `src/CIL` directory are extracted from Coq files from several sources:

  -  the Coq standard library (LGPL 2.1 only, see [`src/CIL/LICENSE.coq`](src/CIL/LICENSE.coq))